Bichon Frise vs Bernese Mountain Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bichon Frise has a typical lifespan of 14-15 years, while Bernese Mountain Dog lives approximately 6-8 years.
 Health profiles differ significantly between these dogs.
 Bichon Frise is predisposed to Skin & Allergies, Eye Conditions, Joint Issues, with associated veterinary costs for monitoring and treatment.
 Bernese Mountain Dog faces its own health challenges including Cancer, Orthopedic Issues, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar predisposition counts, different specific risks, different management requirements.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health